Our grading system explained

 - Expedition Grade

 Despite it’s modern-day troubles, Pakistan is a country with a tremendously rich cultural and historical heritage.
 Home to many ancient cultures and kingdoms and ruled by numerous empires and dynasties over thousands of years, its impressive archeology, flavorsome cuisine and ethnic diversity all reflect the many varied influences on its past.

 There is no more rewarding area to visit, particularly for lovers of remote, epic treks, than the Karakoram mountains in northern Pakistan.
 An extension of the Greater Himalaya, the range is some 250 miles long and a glittering tangle of granite peaks and gigantic glaciers.
 In fact, the Karakoram contains the greatest concentration of ice outside the Polar Regions.
 It also contains four of the world’s 8,000m peaks with K2, the highest of them all at 8,611m.

 At the heart of the Karakoram is Concordia - the confluence of the mighty Baltoro Glacier and the Godwin-Austen Glacier - around which are clustered the awe-inspiring peaks of K2, Broad Peak and Gasherburn I And II.
-The trek to reach Concordia is justifiably considered one of the classic walks of the world that will take you to the foot of the world’s second highest mountain on our K2 Base Camp Trek.
-Our K2 & gongodoro La trek also reaches Concordia but then continues beyond to cross the Gongodgoro La pass.
-This is a true expedition trek – wild, remote, challenging and immensely rewarding.
+The trek to reach Concordia is justifiably considered one of the classic walks of the world that will take you to the foot of the world’s second highest mountain.
+Our K2 Base Camp Trek is a true expedition – wild, remote, challenging and immensely rewarding.

 Read a fascinating account of trekking to K2 Base Camp in our blog article - Looking back on an epic journey to K2.View our holidays here